benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 **Observations and Insights:**
-- Here we have predicted 10 songs for the user '6d625c6557df84b60d90426c0116138b617b9449' with the user-user collaborative filtering method
+- I predicted 10 songs for the user '6d625c6557df84b60d90426c0116138b617b9449' with the user-user collaborative filtering method
 - Some of the songs that are recommended to the user have a predicted rating close to 10, this is very good.
-- Evaluating the tuned and untuned models, the tuned model has improved performance.
+- Evaluating the tuned and untuned models, the tuned model has improved performance based on the evaluation metrics I chose.

-### Item Item Similarity-based collaborative filtering recommendation systems
+### Item-Item Similarity-based collaborative filtering recommendation system

+**Metrics of the item-item model compared to user-user**

     RMSE: 2.9990
     MAE:  2.2550